hl7au/au-fhir-core/input/pagecontent/comparison.md

 - [US Core Client CapabilityStatement](https://hl7.org/fhir/us/core/STU7/CapabilityStatement-us-core-client.html) that desribes the expected capabilities of the US Core Client which is responsible for creating and initiating the queries for information about an individual patient.
 - [US Core Server CapabilityStatement](https://hl7.org/fhir/us/core/STU7/CapabilityStatement-us-core-server.html) that describes the expected capabilities of the US Core Server actor which is responsible for providing responses to the queries submitted by the US Core Requestors.

-##### Additional requirements
+###### US Core Client CapabilityStatement additional requirements
-The following US Core capability statements introduce additional conformance expectations defined in AU Core capability statements.
+The [US Core Client CapabilityStatement](https://hl7.org/fhir/us/core/STU7/CapabilityStatement-us-core-client.html) introduces additional conformance expectations not required by AU Core.
+These expectations are listed in the table below.
 Implementers are advised to note that some code changes may be required to ensure full compliance.

-###### US Core Client CapabilityStatement additional requirements
 <table border="1" style="width: 100%; margin: auto; border-collapse: collapse;">
     <thead>
         <tr>